Glossary

 Dividend frequency

-How often payments arrive: STRC pays semi-monthly (24 times a year), SATA pays daily on NYSE business days (~250 times a year, from 16 June 2026), and BMNP pays weekly.
+How often payments arrive: STRC pays semi-monthly (24 times a year), SATA pays daily on US market business days (~250 times a year), and BMNP pays weekly.
 Annual yield is unaffected by frequency, but faster payments mean more frequent compounding if you reinvest.
 Does frequency matter?

 Bitcoin treasury company

 A public company that holds Bitcoin as a core treasury asset and typically raises capital — often via preferred stock — to buy more.
-Strategy and Strive are the two issuers tracked here.
+Strategy (STRC) and Strive (SATA) are the two Bitcoin-treasury issuers tracked here; Bitmine (BMNP) follows the same playbook with Ethereum instead.
 Why they issue preferred equity